Unicorn-Fan/waste-skip/README.md

 - Smooth animations and transitions using Framer Motion
 - Consistent card layouts with optimized image display
 - Clear visual hierarchy and information architecture
-- Green mode true to the agenda of the We Want Waste
+- Green mode true to the agenda of the REMWaste

 ### Skip Selection
 - Dynamic skip size options with real-time pricing